aspose-words/Aspose.Words-Documentation/net/getting-started/features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-adobe-portable-document-pdf-format/field-features-supported-on-pdf-export/_index.md

 Fields are supported in the model.
 To check if these fields can be updated check the import section.

-Even if a field can be updated, most fields are exported if they are up-to-date by MS Word. i.e if you import a doucment and export it with a field as it is then it will appear properly in the output format.
+Even if a field can be updated, most fields are exported if they are up-to-date by MS Word. i.e if you import a document and export it with a field as it is then it will appear properly in the output format.

 Fields with custom field codes (a field code modified to represent something different than a normal field) are retained as they are when converting to other Word document formats.
 These fields are lost when exporting to ODT.